Introduction: The Extended Tree – Discovery and Revelation

 Hannah Arendt and Erich Neumann in 1923.

-A proponent of this view was Hannah Arendt (1906–1975), one of that brilliant group of ‘assimilated’ Jewish intellectuals which included the great Kabbalist scholar Gershom Scholem and his close friend the critic Walter Benjamin, as well as the Jungian analyst Erich Neumann.
+A proponent of this view was Hannah Arendt (1906–1975), one of the brilliant group of ‘assimilated’ German Jewish intellectuals which included the great Kabbalist scholar Gershom Scholem and his close friend the philosopher and social critic Walter Benjamin, as well as the Jungian analyst Erich Neumann, all of whom became refugees from Nazi Germany.
 Arendt is particularly associated with her critical account of the trial of the Nazi war criminal Adolph Eichmann in 1961.
 In her controversial ‘Eichmann in Jerusalem’ (1963) she argued that it was precisely the absence of responsible inner dialogue – the ‘dialogue of one’ – that characterised Eichmann.

-On the Ladder, the Tree in Yetzirah – from Tiphareth downwards to Malkuth – overlaps the Tree in Assiah so that Malkuth of Yetzirah coincides with Tiphareth of Assiah (See Fig. 1 above).
-In other words, the four Sephiroth of the lower triad of the Tree in Yetzirah, namely Netzach, Hod, Yesod and Malkuth, all find expression at the physical level in the Tree of Assiah.
+On the Ladder, the Tree in Yetzirah – from Tiphareth downwards to Malkuth – overlaps the Tree in Assiah so that the Malkuth of Yetzirah coincides with Tiphareth in Assiah (See Fig. 1 above).
+The four Sephiroth of the lower triad of the Tree in Yetzirah, namely Netzach, Hod, Yesod and Malkuth, all find expression at the physical level in the Tree of Assiah.
+Fig. 2 (above) shows that The Greater Sephiroth of the Ladder coinciding with the Tree in Assiah are similarly Tiphareth, Netzach, Hod, Yesod and Malkuth.

 Interestingly, this bears out an observation of G. I. Gurdjieff in connection with Gurdjieff’s ‘Stop’ exercise (recorded in ‘Views From The Real World, Early talks of Gurdjieff as Recollected by his Pupils’ 1973).
-According to Gurdjieff, human beings typically function according to a limited repertoire of ‘postures’, the styles of which are particular to one’s culture, historical era, nationality, social position, or profession.
+Gurdjieff taught that human beings typically function according to a limited repertoire of ‘postures’, the styles of which are particular to one’s culture, historical era, nationality, social position, or profession.
 These postures are the combined product of emotional feeling, thought and physical movement, and one passes from one posture to another, as though on stepping stones.
-The ‘Stop’ exercise, in Gurdjieff’s teaching, was always carried out on an external signal, at which the student must freeze; not only one’s physical pose but also thought, line of vision etc. thus bringing into consciousness the reality of the self between or behind the ‘postures’.
+The ‘Stop’ exercise, in Gurdjieff’s teaching, was always carried out on an external signal, at which the student must freeze; not only one’s physical pose but also suspending thought, line of vision etc. thus bringing into consciousness the reality of the self between or behind the ‘postures’, and, no doubt, the falsehood of the postures themselves.

-As can be seen from the diagram (‘Glyph’), the three apices of the lower triad of The Tree are linked to a principle in the centre, ‘Instinct’, which corresponds to the Sephirah Yesod (usually translated as ‘The Foundation‘) The diagram shows that all these principles are linked to each other by so-called ‘paths’, and that Instinct (Yesod) need not always be involved in their interaction, though usually action is imagined, formed and asserted in terms of Instinct, having fulfilled certain requirements of thought and feeling, as well as promoting oneself, and whomever or whatever one holds dear.
+As can be seen from the above diagram (‘Glyph’ – Fig 3), the three apices of the lower triad of The Tree are linked to a principle in the centre, ‘Instinct’, which corresponds to the Sephirah Yesod (usually translated as ‘The Foundation‘).
+The diagram also shows these principles linked to each other by so-called ‘paths’ or ‘channels’, such that Instinct (Yesod) need not always be involved in their interaction, though usually an action is imagined, formed and asserted in terms of Instinct, having fulfilled certain requirements of thought and feeling, as well as promoting oneself, and whomever or whatever one holds dear.

 Briah

-As Kathleen Raine succinctly describes (above), the upper part of Yetzirah overlaps with the ‘transpersonal’ world of Briah.
-In fact it covers the same extent of the Briatic Tree as Yetzirah shares with the Assiatic Tree, such that the Tiphareth point (‘Harmony’ in the above ‘glyph’) coincides with Malkuth in Briah, Kether in Assiah and, most importantly, with Greater Tiphareth on the Ladder.
-As Tony Potter remarked in his commentary, this position “….is the first… on the upward journey on the Ladder at which it is possible to perceive reality…” The Tiphareth point in Yetzirah is that at which the mind can cease to be ‘the slayer of the real‘.
+As Kathleen Raine succinctly describes (see above – ‘Introduction’), the upper part of Yetzirah overlaps with the ‘transpersonal’ world of Briah.
+In fact it covers the same extent of the Briatic Tree as Yetzirah shares with the Assiatic Tree, such that the Tiphareth point in Yetzirah (‘Harmony’ in the Fig. 3 ‘Glyph’) coincides with Malkuth in Briah, Kether in Assiah and, most importantly, with Greater Tiphareth on the Ladder.
+As Tony Potter remarks in his commentary, this position “….is the first… on the upward journey on the Ladder at which it is possible to perceive reality…” The Tiphareth point in Yetzirah is that at which the mind can cease to be ‘the slayer of the real‘****.

 Briah is also an ‘inner’ world, which, like Yetzirah, has its reflected effects in the ‘outer’ world of Assiah.
-But, corresponding to Jung’s ‘Collective Unconscious”, Briah is not an ‘inner world’ that we can personally identify with, manipulate or be more than partially aware of.
+But, corresponding to Jung’s ‘Collective Unconscious”, Briah is not an ‘inner world’ that we can personally identify with, subjectively manipulate or be more than partially aware of (although in Cabala, at the grade of “Master of the Temple” an individual adept is able to effectively run a Cabala group of aspiring initiates from the level of Binah, which is effectively the World of Briah).
 Jung speaks of ‘The Objective Psyche’, meaning that, like ‘outer reality’ it exists, but in a partially unknown state, even though it is expressed in one’s own life and times.
-As the world of universal archetypes. it is experienced, if at all, as The Jungian analyst Erich Neumann observes (The Archetypal World of Henry Moore, 1959) neither inside nor outside, but on a plane beyond both.
+As the world of universal archetypes it is experienced, if at all, as The Jungian analyst Erich Neumann observes (The Archetypal World of Henry Moore, 1959) neither as inside nor outside, but on a plane beyond both.

 He writes: “The statements of the conscious mind [Yetzirah] may easily be snares and delusions, lies or arbitrary opinions, but this is certainly not true of the statements of the soul: to begin with they always go over our heads because they point to realities that transcend consciousness.”
 (Answer to Job 1958) Jung quotes Tertullian (155 CE – c.
 220 CE – De testimonio animae) who wrote that ‘testimonies of the soul’ may seem common, or trite, but cannot be considered trifling considering the majesty of Nature from which they are derived.
 “Nature is the mistress, the soul is the disciple.”